Certified Fraud Examiner (CFE) Credential

 Is the CFE credential acknowledged globally?

-Yes, the CFE credential is recognized and accepted worldwide as the standard of excellence for anti-fraud professionals.
+Yes, the CFE credential is recognized and respected worldwide as the standard of excellence in the anti-fraud profession.

 -